Fix capitalism with floating cities on Venus says Charles Stross

 Stross suggests overturning that state of affairs with really big projects that divert capital into projects so colossal they'll make a big difference and create new capital, but in the long-term rather than the shorter periods of time investors generally prefer.

-His first candidate is fusion power, but he rejects that idea as too small as it only needs “will plausibly soak up $25-50Tn and take 10-30 years to roll out while needing 30-60 years to break even and start to provide a return on the capital investment”, sums he deems “small beer”.
+His first candidate is fusion power, but he rejects that idea as too small: it “will plausibly soak up $25-50Tn and take 10-30 years to roll out while needing 30-60 years to break even and start to provide a return on the capital investment”, sums he deems “small beer”.

 A project he thinks can really crash through capitalism's crises is colonising Venus.
 Or at least Venus' atmosphere, a region where he says “... the pressure drops to between 1.0 and 0.5 that of the Earth's atmosphere at the surface, and the temperature declines to between 30 and 70 celsius.”